...is KFMH's simple eating guideline. We recommend a diet consisting of at least 66% whole plants.

-We want YOU! to contribute to our healthy meal database of Flower Mound restaurant meals that contain ≥66% whole plants!
+We need YOU! to join our town-wide effort by contributing to our database of Flower Mound restaurant meals that contain ≥66% whole plants!
 Not only will this database help attract healthy eaters to Flower Mound, but it will also encourage other towns to follow suit!
-Click HERE to see the database in progress, and click HERE to contribute a meal that qualifies!

-Why do you recommend a goal of a diet consisting of ≥50%, ideally ≥66%, whole plants?
+Why do you recommend a goal of a diet consisting of ≥66% whole plants?

 Every rational diet includes the recommendation to eat lots of plants – whether it be fruit, vegetables, whole grains, legumes, and/or nuts and seeds.
 They provide a continuous infusion of life-giving/extending antioxidants, micronutrients, fiber, and general anti-inflammatory effect/disease prevention (and often reversal).
 Even the national (USDA) guidelines (“MyPlate”) recommend a >70% plant-based diet.
 Remember that the protein section also includes plant-based protein like legumes (things that come in pods, like beans, peas, and peanuts), nuts, and seeds.
-We recommend ≥50% (half the plate or every other snack), ideally ≥66% (2/3rds the plate or two out of every three snacks), whole plants because either are both simpler in concept and more powerful from a health and weight management standpoint – mainly because the MyPlate guidelines include juice (not a health food) in the fruit recommendations and advise that you “make half your grains whole” (which is a start, but we need to strive for better).
+We recommend ≥66% (2/3rds the plate or two out of every three snacks) whole plants because either are both simpler in concept and more powerful from a health and weight management standpoint – mainly because the MyPlate guidelines include juice (not a health food) in the fruit recommendations and advise that you “make half your grains whole” (which is a start, but we need to strive for better).

 What exactly are “whole plants”?